-- In payment for carrying out its duties and responsibilities the ACD is entitled to take out of each Sub-fund an annual management charge. - 31.2 The annual management charge is based on the net asset value of each Sub-fund on each business day, accrues daily and is payable monthly in arrears on the last Dealing Day of each month.
-The current management charges are set out in Appendix 1. - 31.3 The ACD is also entitled to reimbursement of all reasonable, properly vouched, out of pocket expenses incurred in the performance of its duties, including stamp duty on transactions in shares. - The ACD's annual management charge is taken from income.
-However, where the amount of income received by one of these Sub-funds is insufficient to pay the annual management charge plus all other expenses attributable or apportioned to the relevant Sub-fund, then some or all such charges and expenses may be charged against the capital of the relevant Sub-fund.
-This will only be done with the approval of the Depositary and may constrain capital growth. - 31.5 The ACD may not introduce a new category of remuneration for its services unless the introduction has been approved by an extraordinary resolution of shareholders in the Company.
+- 31.1 In payment for carrying out its duties and responsibilities the ACD is entitled to take out of each Sub-fund an annual management charge. - 31.2 The annual management charge is based on the net asset value of each Sub-fund on each business day, accrues daily and is payable monthly in arrears on the last Dealing Day of each month.
+The current management charges are set out in Appendix 1. - 31.3 The ACD is also entitled to reimbursement of all reasonable, properly vouched, out of pocket expenses incurred in the performance of its duties, including stamp duty and stamp duty reserve tax on transactions in shares. - The ACD's annual management charge is taken from income or capital, as stated in appendix

-31.6 The ACD may not increase the current rate or amount of its remuneration payable out of the Scheme Property of the Company or the preliminary charge unless, not less than 60 days before the introduction or increase, the ACD gives notice in writing of the introduction or increase and the date of its commencement to all shareholders and has revised and made available the Prospectus to reflect the introduction or new rate and the date of its commencement.
+1. Where this charge is taken from income and the amount of income received by one of these Sub-funds is insufficient to pay the annual management charge plus all other expenses attributable or apportioned to the relevant Sub-fund, then some or all such charges and expenses may be charged against the capital of the relevant Sub-fund.
+This will only be done with the approval of the Depositary and may constrain Capital Growth. - 31.5 The ACD may not introduce a new category of remuneration for its services unless the introduction has been approved by an extraordinary resolution of shareholders in the Company. - 31.6 The ACD may not increase the current rate or amount of its remuneration payable out of the Scheme Property of the Company or the preliminary charge unless, not less than 60 days before the introduction or increase, the ACD gives notice in writing of the introduction or increase and the date of its commencement to all shareholders and has revised and made available the Prospectus to reflect the introduction or new rate and the date of its commencement.

-32 Investment Manager Fee
+32 Investment Manager's fees